Yasharesk/MouseMover/readme.md

 Some minor customizaitons on window size, time interval limits between moves and so on can be acheived by editing the config.ini file.

+**Currently pausing/starting creates multiple threads and will cause problems if not checked.
+A primitive fail-safe is added for over 3 threads, which halts the program until at least one thread is done.**